.History of how far we’ve improved in travel.

 The aim of the grading system is to have consistent ‘9’s’

-The aim of the grading system is to have consistent ‘9’s’ or to get as close as possible to that target in all the subtopics to prepare the student for independent driving.
+The aim of the grading system in Driving Instructors Progress Reports for Professionals is to have consistent ‘9’s’.
+If not to get as close as possible to that target in all the subtopics.
+This will prepare the student for independent driving.

 0-9 of the grading system represents the following if we are speaking broadly: